-Again we probably want to write our post titles with humans in mind, to help motivate a visitor to read more of our content.
-The same is not true for URLs, which can be less useful with humans yet still incredibly useful with search engines.
+We may wish to write page (or blog post) titles with humans in mind, to help motivate them to read more of our content.
+The same is not necessarily true for URLs, which can be less useful with humans yet still incredibly useful with search engines.

 Overriding the page title with a Slug can simultaneously shorten the URL while maintaining target keyword use.
 WordPress offers a number of opportunities to improve the presentation of your content to both humans and search engines.
-Depending on your targeted keywords, ‘using a slug’ makes it possible to target them more specifically for better SEO … and right in the page URL.
+Depending on your targeted keywords, Slugs makes it possible to serve them both!